Article I - Name

 - The fiscal year of the Association shall be from the first day of April to the thirty-first of March the following year.

 - The governing body of the Association shall be the Executive Committee consisting of:

-- the President, Vice-President and Secretary-Treasurer shall be regular members of the Association and shall be for terms of one (1) year.
+- the President, Vice-President, Secretary and Treasurer shall be regular members of the Association and shall be for terms of two (2) years.

 - two (2) members of the Association shall also be elected to serve as Directors on the Executive Committee.
 Each shall serve a terms of office lasting two (2) years, but with elections staggered so that one (1) Director is elected each year.

 - the immediate Past President or in his inability to serve, the next most Past President.

 - Four (4) members shall constitute a quorum of the Executive Committee.

 - In the event of a vacancy on the Executive Committee, the remaining members of the Committee shall have the power to elect a member possessing the qualifications specified in Article III, Section 4, to fill the unexpired term of office.

 - A Regular Member shall chair the Nominating Committee that will present a slate of officers for the ensuing year.
 After presentation of the report of the Nominating Committee, the meeting shall be at liberty to present further nominations prior to the election of any officer or member of the Executive Committee.